top of page

 Flow in the Now - How to Reach Creative Health

 One of the strongest solutions to overcoming creative anxiety is the ability to connect to the now.
 This means your thoughts don't drift away to the past or the future but stay in the exact moment you are experiencing this instant, in complete focus.
 Learning how to do this is will not only help you with your recovery, in time it will help you reach that coveted state of flow in your life and creative work.
 So, let's explore!
-Almost all mindfulness courses start the same: zoo
+In The Pipe All Right Almost all mindfulness cours

 Kralingen